glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 iterate through the 'migratingToUtah' array.
 For each farm in the array, the algorithm will update the 'regionId' of the corresponding farm to "utah", and it will update the 'protocolDepositValue' of the corresponding farm to be equal to the 'updatedProtocolDepositValue', overwriting the previous value.
+The 'assetsRequired' value is left unchanged.

+## Precision

+Any rounding errors due to explicit rounding or integer division are acceptable and are considered to be dust.

+## Error Handling

+Because this is financial data, error handling should be hair-trigger.
+The code should be written to be highly defensive, and anything unexpected and not explicitly covered in the spec should immediately result in an error.
+All errors should have detailed messaging explaining what went wrong.